Elk in Wisconsin

 Exciting rutting activity by a Clam Lake bull.

-The Clam Lake elk herd was estimated to be approximately 190 individuals as of March 2019.
-With the addition of new animals through natural reproduction within the herd and the translocation of elk from Kentucky in the spring of 2019, the herd is expected to exceed 250 individuals by autumn of 2019.
+The Clam Lake elk herd was estimated to be approximately 330 individuals as of July 2021 With the addition of new animals through natural reproduction within the herd and the translocation of elk from Kentucky in the spring of 2017 and 2019, the herd has grown to a level that can sustain an annual bull-only hunting season and now occupies much of the Clam Lake Elk Range.
 This population has grown slowly, but steadily since reintroduction in 1995.
-Wisconsin will again hold a very limited hunt in the Clam Lake Elk Range this fall.
+Wisconsin will again hold a very limited hunt in the Clam Lake Elk Range this fall, the State's fourth modern-day elk season.
+The first three seasons have been an outstanding success, with 14 bulls harvested by 15 hunters.

 Although they currently occupy approximately 90 square miles of the designated elk range, the herd has grown at an average rate of 13% annually.
 However, growth rates have varied from as high as 30% to as low as -16% since 1995.
 Primary causes of mortality include predation by wolves and black bears and vehicle collisions.
 Primary habitat used by the elk consists of aspen and pine forests interspersed with forest openings, lowland conifers and water bodies.